janv/rest_in_place/README.markdown

 =============

 I'd love to get comments, bug reports (or better, patches) about REST in Place.
-I haven't set up a trac yet, so please use the project page at my blog to contact me about REST in Place:
+For this, you can either fork the project and send a pull request, or submit a bug in the tracker at github: <http://github.com/janv/rest_in_place/issues>

+For general comments and questions, please use the comment function on my blog:
 <http://jan.varwig.org/projects/rest-in-place>

 Acknowledgements